 During the week I was thinking about the seat tops.
 The 9mm plywood I'm using is going to add a lot of weight to the boat but the 6mm seemed too weak for seats.
 Then I recalled a line in the list of supplies that had baffled me until now.

 It was the two sheets listed in parenthesis.
-Now I realize they're for the seats and that 7.5mm is recommended – perfect!.
-I assume the parenthesis indicate these 2 sheets are optional, since one could choose to use regular lumber for the seat tops.
+Now I realize they must be for the seats and 7.5mm is the recommended size – perfect!.
+I assume the parenthesis indicate these 2 sheets are optional, since one could choose to use other lumber for the seat tops.

 I also picked up an 8-foot western red cedar two-by-four, ripped down the center.
 I plan to use it for the gunwale blocks but meanwhile, the two pieces helped stabilize the plywood on top of the car.